One of the best things, and worst things, about Hashimoto’s, is that your diet has a powerful impact on how you are feeling.

 Studies have looked closely at Hashimoto’s patients taking dairy and compared these people to those who avoided it and they found that people with Hashimoto’s who avoided dairy had better thyroid lab tests (3) than those who didn’t.

-As a Hashimoto’s patient, you should avoid dairy as well as dairy-based products such as whey protein.
+As someone with Hashimoto’s, you should avoid dairy as well as dairy-based products like whey protein.

 Instead of using whey protein, use a plant-based protein powder such as pea protein which is easy to digest and more friendly on the stomach.